LeoVarnet/fastACI/README.md

 A. Osses & L. Varnet (2022). "fastACI toolbox: the MATLAB toolbox for investigating auditory perception using reverse correlation," Github commit cc9d9cf.

 <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/"><img alt="Creative Commons Licence" style="border-width:0" src="https://i.creativecommons.org/l/by-nc/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/">Creative Commons Attribution-NonCommercial 4.0 International License</a>.

+# User manual
+Readers may consult the paper introducing the toolbox (**osses2025**, [Download paper](https://hal.science/hal-05387608v1/file/fpsyg-16-1668690.pdf)) for a detailed guide on how to use the toolbox.
+Below, we describe briefly how to install the toolbox, run an experiment, or run a simulation.

 # Running a listening experiment
 Next we present the command line required to run each of the ACI experiments that are available in our toolbox.
 These examples assume that the listener will be named `S01` (standing for Subject 01), however any character-based name can be used instead.